 Which Is Better?
 WordPress.com or a Web Host?

 As an affiliate for Inmotion, I use traditional web hosting.
 I recommend Inmotion to others so that I can make a commission.
 But traditional web hosting is not always the best option for everyone.
-And I say that with a heavy heart, because that statement loses me money!

 Why WordPress.com might be a better option for you.

 With traditional web hosting, nothing is taken care of for you.
 You have to do it.
 You have to make sure your site is backed up.
 You have to keep your website secure.
-If you get hacked, you pay for it.
+If you get hacked, you pay for someone to fix it.
 And if your site gets busy, you end up paying significantly more for a VPS.
 Complexity also increases dramatically.

 Why traditional hosting might be a better option for you.

 Traditional web hosting means freedom.
-With even the most basic level of web hosting (shared hosting), you typically get unlimited storage space, freedom to use any website builder out there (or code your site yourself), access to the code to make any change imaginable, e-commerce capabilities, freedom to use any WordPress plugins (extending the capabilities of your website) or custom themes . . .
+With even the most basic level of web hosting (shared hosting), you typically get unlimited storage space, freedom to use any website builder out there (or code your site yourself), access to the code to make any change imaginable, E-commerce capabilities, freedom to use any WordPress plugins (extending the capabilities of your website) or custom themes . . .
 If you want a website with endless capabilities and few restrictions, you’re going to want to use traditional web hosting.

 WordPress.com is like an apartment complex.